Bako-Labs/bako-safe/README.md

 -   Set up sending requirements 🔧
 -   Validate signatures 🔏
 -   Send different assets to different destinations in the same transaction 📤
+-   Data persistence for transactions with the BSAFE API 📝

 ## Install